dcorey2814/tropicalSpinorVarieties/README.md

 The result is contained in the file TS5.txt.

 ## From gfan computation to Trop <b>S</b><sub>5</sub>&deg; in the paper.
 The rays of Trop <b>S</b><sub>5</sub>&deg; computed by gfan are complicated expressions, so in the paper we use different primitive generators modulo the lineality space.
-To verify that these are the same, see the sage file checkFan.sage.
+To verify that these are the same, see the sage notebook checkFan.ipynb.

 ## Proof of Lemma 7.8.
 To prove Lemma 7.8, we apply Lemma 7.2 to each nonmaximal cone &tau; of &Sigma;<sub>5</sub>'.
 The collections of cones A<sub>&tau;</sub> are listed in Table 7.1.
-To verify Equation 7.1 for these cones, see the sage file testAtau.sage (this works with sage 9.0).
+To verify Equation 7.1 for these cones, see the sage notebook testAtau.ipynb (this works with sage 9.0).

 ## Matroid subdivisions of <b>S</b><sub>5</sub>&deg;.
 This is done in polymake, and works with version 4.0.
-See the file subdivisionsS5.poly.
+See the notebook subdivisionsS5.ipynb.